+Prognosis depends on primary site, grade, and stage.
 Despite metastatic disease, these tumors are slow growing, and survival of 10 to 15 yr is not unusual.

-Certain symptoms, including flushing, have been relieved by somatostatin (which inhibits release of most hormones) without lowering urinary 5-HIAA or gastrin.
+Certain symptoms, including flushing, have been relieved by octreotide (which inhibits release of most hormones) without lowering urinary 5-HIAA or gastrin.
 Numerous studies have suggested good results with octreotide, a long-acting analog of somatostatin.
 Octreotide is the drug of choice for controlling diarrhea and flushing.
 Case reports indicate that tamoxifen has been effective infrequently; leukocyte interferon (IFN-α) has temporarily relieved symptoms.

 Flushing also can be treated with phenothiazines (eg, prochlorperazine 5 to 10 mg or chlorpromazine 25 to 50 mg po q 6 h).
 Histamine type 2 (H2) blockers may also be used.
 Phentolamine (an α-blocker) 5 to 15 mg IV has prevented experimentally induced flushes.
 Corticosteroids (eg, prednisone 5 mg po q 6 h) may be useful for severe flushing caused by bronchial carcinoids.